-2) My novel FOUR DEGREES started out as a love letter to the woods, mountains, and lakes of New Hampshire.
+2) My novel WAITING FOR THE NIGHT SONG started out as a love letter to the woods, mountains, and lakes of New Hampshire.
 Somehow it morphed into a thriller with a murder, invasive insects, and wildfire.
 Researching and writing this book taught me so much about the forests I already loved.
 Now I love them even more.

 3) My first writing credits included several fan fiction scripts for the Wonder Woman and Mork From Ork TV shows in the seventies.
 Sadly the scripts (which I wrote and illustrated in crayon) have gone missing.
 A great loss to the literary world.

 4) An unapologetic soil nerd, I run a small farm in New Hampshire.
 I love worms, bugs, bacteria, and fungus.
 That’s normal, right?